-The Title IX Officer and Co-coordinator may accept anonymous and third-party reports of conduct alleged to violate this policy and will follow up on such reports.
-The individual making the report is encouraged to provide as much detailed information as possible to allow the Title IX Officer or Co-coordinator to investigate and respond as appropriate.
+The Title IX Officer may accept anonymous and third-party reports of conduct alleged to violate this policy and will follow up on such reports.
+The individual making the report is encouraged to provide as much detailed information as possible to allow the Title IX Officer to investigate and respond as appropriate.
 The College may be limited in its ability to investigate an anonymous or third party report unless sufficient information is provided.